nair0lf32/zer0ne-blog/content/posts/Theory-in-hacking/index.md

 {{< image src="https://static.wixstatic.com/media/6a4a49_b67673b0b7fb4bbbb9915efd7a1ec16c~mv2.png/v1/fill/w_204,h_264,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/linux4hackers.png" alt="becoming-master-hacker" style="width: 300px;" >}}

 From the same author as the previous one, a great introduction to Linux for beginners.
-It teaches you everything you need to know to get confortable with the most incontournable OS for hackers.
+It teaches you everything you need to know to get comfortable with the most incontournable OS for hackers.
 Covering everything from the importance of Linux and installation steps to bash scripting.
 I definitely recommend this one.

 ## [The hacker's playbook - peter kim](https://www.amazon.com/Hacker-Playbook-Practical-Penetration-Testing/dp/1980901759)